jqwik-team/jqwik/FEATURE_USAGE_SURVEY.md

 - Using `Arbitraries.fromGenerator(RandomGenerator generator)` to create custom objects

+- Using `Arbitraries.traverse(Class<T> targetType, Traverser traverser)` to traverse a type and its dependencies

 - Implementing `Arbitrary` interface

 - Implementing `RandomGenerator` directly

+- Implement and register your own `ArbitraryProvider`

+- Implement and register your own `ArbitraryConfigurator`

+- Domains
+  - Define your own domain by implementing `DomainContext` or extending `DomainContextBase`
+  - Using `@Domain` annotation to include a domain for value generation

 - Generating functional types (SAM types), e.g. `@ForAll Function<String, Integer> myFunction`